Folkhemmet: Social democracy

 Per Albin Hansson introduced the concept on 18 January 1928, saying that Sweden should become more like a "good home", this being marked by equality and mutual understanding.
 Hansson advocated that the traditional class society should then be replaced by "the people's home" (folkhemmet).
 In his famous speech on 18 January 1928, Hansson expressed the Social Democrats' view of society:

 The good home knows no privileged or misfortuned, no favorites or undesired.
 There no one looks down on the other.
 There none try to gain benefits on the others expense, the strong do not oppress and plunder the weak.
 In the good home reigns equality, kindness, cooperation, helpfulness.

 After Hansson, the same policy was continued until the late 1960s by Prime Minister Tage Erlander.
 According to the Social Democrats, the people's home is a democratic welfare society that operates on the principle of common spirit and community.
 This, they say, requires social policies such as universal health insurance, child benefits, an occupational pension scheme and primary school.
 Political opponents often did not oppose these reforms per se, but warned of their cost and tax tightening.

 The concept came at a time when nationalization was being questioned, and marked the party's abandonment of the notion of class struggle, a concept fundamental to the early Social Democratic movement.
 Instead, they adapted a planned economy under what would later be called funktionssocialism, where businesses were controlled through regulations rather than government ownership.
 The government would then also have more control over the individual, however, to the extent required to increase the wellbeing of citizens.

 Good and easily available education, even to higher levels, was considered particularly important for building the new society.
 As a result, Sweden became one of the first countries in the world to offer free education at all levels, including all public universities, along with several new universities founded during the 1960s.
 Free universal health care was provided by the state, enacted in 1947–55, along with numerous other social services.

 Myrdal's influence

-During the 1930s, social engineering became an important part of folkhemmet.
+During the 1930s, Human population planning became an important part of folkhemmet.
 Alva and Gunnar Myrdal's 1934 book Crisis in the Population Question inspired a radical and progressive policy for how to deal with a declining population.
 A number of changes took place in this period including expansion of the public sector, Wigforss' economic policies, Gustav Möller's reform of the pension system, and Gunnar Myrdal's housing policies.

-In the 1940s and 50s, old, worn down houses that served as the overcrowded dwellings of the lower class were demolished.
-Instead, people were offered modern housing with bathrooms and windows to let light into every room, so called funkis architecture.
-In the same way, new housing projects – or "working class suburbs" – were constructed in the 1960s and 70s to fulfill the needs of the increasing population in the Miljonprogrammet ("Million Program").

-Alva and Gunnar Myrdal suggested a series of programs designed to help families.
+Alva and Gunnar Myrdal suggested a series of programs designed to increase population growth by increasing the freedoms and rights of childbearing women and children.